Sunday Sauce / Neapolitan Ragù

 Lower heat to medium low, add garlic and cook until light golden

-Deglaze the pan with the red wine and cook until the wine has reduced to roughly 1/4 cup
+Deglaze the pan with the wine and cook until the wine has reduced to roughly 1/4 cup

 Add the tomatoes and seasoning and bring to a boil

-Cook another 30-60 minutes
+Simmer for another 30-60 minutes to heat through

 Serving